julsql/cassiopee/cassiopee_json/README.md

 ## The files

-autofill.py creates the JSON file with the relations thanks to the text files floor_2.txt, floor_3.txt and floor_4.txt.
+autofill.py creates the JSON file with the relations thanks to the text files in txt.

 It also adds relations for windows and doors that are in common with 2 rooms with the file relation_3.txt

-The files created are:
+The files created are in JSON:

 * building.json
 * floors.json